preciofishbone/OmniaDocs/team-collaboration/announcements/index.rst

 The General tab
 ---------------
 + **Row Limit**: Set the maximum number of announcements to display in the list.
-+ **Day Limit**: Set the number of days for how old an announcements is allowed to be, to be shown in the list.
++ **Day Limit**: Set the number of days for how old an announcement is allowed to be, to be shown in the list.
 This is based on the modified date for the announcement.
 + **View**: Select to view the announcements in a single list, in time order or grouped by site.

 The Custom colors tab